Rex Flake

 Seismic Constraints on Slow Slip Events Within the Cascadia Subduction Zone

-Jim Chapman , M.S.
+James Chapman , M.S.
 2008; BS in Geology, North Carolina State Univerisity, 2001

 Energy budget analysis of slow-slip aseismic events along the Cascadia convergent margin using GPS array data